 5. Eat complementary proteins

-Since most vegetarian proteins, such as beans, lentils, and brown rice are incomplete, it’s important to pair them with other foods to make a complete protein.
+That’s why it’s important to pair them with other foods to make sure you get plenty of essential amino acids throughout the day.
 Pairing two or more vegetarian sources together so that they provide the essential amino acids is referred to as ‘complementary proteins’.

 Some pairings that make complementary plant-based proteins are: